codecraftingtools/turtal/README.rst

 Turtal
 ======

-The goal of this project is to define a run-time abstraction layer that isolates high-level code from the details related to a specific operating system, hardware, or message-passing framework implementation.
+Turtal is the underlying run-time abstraction layer that isolates high-level code from the details related to a specific operating system, hardware, or message-passing framework implementation.
 This library will eventually provide a set of uniform programming interfaces for constructs like message queues, threads, file input/output, timers, and schedulers.

 `Turtal`_ is part of the `Code Craftsmen`_ project.
 The `documentation`_ is hosted on `Read the Docs`_ and the `source code`_